 The Norman churchyard of All Saints that the stone stands in, is some 3000 years younger than the stone.
 It seems likely that the stone marked some sort of prehistoric, pagan religious site.
 Christian churches were often built on existing sacred places.

-The site of this massive stone, sat amongst the gravestones, is definitely worth a visit if you are nearby.
+The sight of this massive stone, sitting amongst the gravestones, is definitely worth a visit if you are nearby.

 Want to save this for later?
 Pin the image below!